gyfchong/modern-design-system/README.md

 # Modern Design System

-This guide explains how to use a React design system starter powered by:
+This starter is powered by the latest versions in:

 - 🏎 [Turborepo](https://turborepo.org) — High-performance build system for Monorepos
 - 🚀 [React](https://reactjs.org/) — JavaScript library for user interfaces